robbert-vdh/yabridge/.github/ISSUE_TEMPLATE/bug_report.md

 **Debug log**
 Please also include a debug log if possible.
 If you are reporting an issue with yabridgectl, then you can omit this section.

-1. First make sure that there are no left over Wine processes left running in the background using `wineserver -k`.
+1. First make sure that there are no leftover Wine processes left running in the background using `wineserver -k`.
 2. Launch your host from a terminal using
    `env YABRIDGE_DEBUG_FILE=/tmp/yabridge.log YABRIDGE_DEBUG_LEVEL=2 <host>`,
    e.g. `env YABRIDGE_DEBUG_FILE=/tmp/yabridge.log YABRIDGE_DEBUG_LEVEL=2 bitwig-studio`.
-3. Try to scan or load the plugin that has issues.
+3. Try to scan or load the plugin that's causing issues.
 4. `/tmp/yabridge.log` should now contain a debug log.
-You can either attach this log directly to the issue by dragging the file onto this text box, or you could upload the contents to a website like GitHub gists or Hastebin.
+You can either attach this log directly to the issue by dragging the file onto this text box, or you could upload the contents to a website like GitHub's Gists or Hastebin.